ksatan/solutions/README.md

 ```

 The conda environment is recommended for exploring the code and doing development, while the pip deployment is better for deployment as a package.
+If you are installing Conda for this first time, we recommend [miniconda](https://docs.conda.io/en/latest/miniconda.html) as it is a lighter-weight tool.

 ## Using Project Drawdown Solutions as a package